 “The combination of TV and cinema aren’t immediately relevant to the 20-something market in the UK but they are in the French market.
 But it’s an experiment,” he said.

-In the US meanwhile, its PPC ad spend is under scrutiny with Beighton saying the rates “are up pretty dramatically” on various terms, though he didn’t go into detail on how it would mitigate that cost.
+In the US meanwhile, its PPC ad spend is under scrutiny with Beighton saying the rates “are up pretty dramatically” on various terms, though he didn’t go into detail on how it would mitigate that rising cost.

 Overall, he said continued investments are enabling strong engagement levels across its customer base.
 Site visits increased by 25% year-on-year; average order frequency improved by 8%; average basket value increased by 2% alongside a 10 base point improvement in conversion.